prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 A possible proposal would be:

 * no modifier - just use use `sum_over_time()` to calculate the increase (and divide by range to get rate).
 * `anchored` - same as no modifer.
 In the extended range selectors proposal, anchored will add the sample before the start of the range as a sample at the range start boundary before doing the usual rate calculation.
-Similar to the `smoothed` case, while this works for cumulative metrics, it does not work for deltas.
+Similar to the `smoothed` case, while this works for cumulative metrics, it does not work for deltas (if CT-per-sample is not implemented).
 To get the same output in the cumulative and delta cases given the same input to the initial instrumented counter, the delta case should use `sum_over_time()`.
 * `smoothed` - Logic as described in [Lookahead and lookbehind](#lookahead-and-lookbehind-of-range).

 One problem with reusing the range selector modifiers is that they are more generic than just modifiers for `rate()` and `increase()`, so adding delta-specific logic for these modifiers for `rate()` and `increase()` may be confusing.

-#### How to proceed

-Before committing to moving forward with function overloading, we should first gain practical experience with the use of  `sum_over_time()` for delta metrics and see if there's a real need for overloading, and observe how the `smoothed` and `anchored` modifiers work in practice for cumulative metrics.

 ### `delta_*` functions